sysdiglabs/secure-inline-scan/README.md

         Usage: inline_scan.sh <analyze> [ OPTIONS ]

     $ ./inline_scan.sh analyze help

-        ERROR - must provide an Sysdig Secure endpoint
+        ERROR - must provide a Sysdig Secure endpoint

 Sysdig Inline Analyzer --

   Script for performing analysis on local docker images, utilizing the Sysdig analyzer subsystem.
   After image is analyzed, the resulting image archive is sent to a remote Sysdig installation using the -s <URL> option.
-This allows inline_analysis data to be persisted & utilized for reporting.
+This allows inline analysis data to be persisted & utilized for reporting.

   Images should be built & tagged locally.